novabrix/html-boilerplayte/README.md

 <p>I had <em>quite</em> a few problems with Git while making this... so I decided to just leave
-the landing page here.
+the landing page here (Downloads/landing-page).
 A lazy solution, but I really can't be bothered.</p>